-- A strategic framework for a vibrant and sustainable neighbourhood to meet Council's vision outlined in the Council Plan 2017-21.
-The Plan actions a number of Council strategies into a holistic placebased framework, including shops and services, community facilities, housing, employment, public transport and public spaces. - The preferred locations for higher density housing to respond to the forecast population growth in West Footscray.
-This initiative is complemented by a set of design guidelines for higher density, mixeduse development that will deliver improved built form outcomes and clear framework for decisionmaking. - A set of design guidelines for higher density mixed-use development that will deliver improved built form outcomes and a clear decision making framework.
+- A strategic framework for a vibrant and sustainable neighbourhood to meet Council's vision outlined the Council Plan 2017-21.
+The Council Plan actions of a number of Council strategies into a holistic place-based framework including: shops and services, community facilities, housing, employment, public transport and public spaces. - The preferred locations for higher density housing to respond to the forecast population growth in West Footscray.
+This initiative is complemented by a set of design guidelines for higher density mixed use development that will deliver improved built form outcomes and clear framework for decisionmaking. - A set of design guidelines for higher density mixed use development that will deliver improved built form outcomes and a clear decision-making framework.

-- Support and guidance for strengthening the role of the West Footscray Neighbourhood Activity Centre by concentrating mixed-use activity and greater density to provide people with the ability to meet most of their everyday needs.
-This also meets State objectives for a '20-minute city'. - Implementation actions for the elements of land use, built form, access and movement and community infrastructure that are required to achieve the strategic vision for West Footscray.
+- Support and guidance for strengthening of the role of the West Footscray Neighbourhood Activity Centre by concentrating of mixed use activity and greater density to provide people the ability to meet most of their everyday needs, also meeting State objectives for a '20-minute city'. - Implementation actions for the elements of land use, built form, access and movement and community infrastructure that are required to achieve the strategic vision for West Footscray.
 It includes an agenda for advocacy for Council, and projects for creation of new policy, investigations, and works.